Armenia in the Eurovision Song Contest 2013: Artist selection

 The Armenian representative for the Eurovision Song Contest 2013 was internally selected by the AMPTV.
 On 21 January 2013, the broadcaster indicated that an artist had been selected and that their name would be announced on 22 January 2013.
 On 22 January, Gor Sujyan was announced as the Armenian representative.
-Having previously attempted to represent Armenia at the Eurovision Song Contest in 2009 as the lead singer of the band Dorians, placing fourth in the national final with the song "Fly", Sujyan had also previously represented Armenia in the Eurovision Song Contest 2010 as a backing vocalist for Eva Rivas.
+Sujyan previously attempted to represent Armenia at the Eurovision Song Contest in 2009 as the lead singer of the band Dorians, placing fourth in the national final Evrotesil 2009 with the song "Fly".
 The broadcaster also announced that a national final would be held to select his song.

 Evrotesil 2013

 Following their artist reveal, AMPTV announced a public call for song submissions with a deadline of 20 February 2013.
 More than 70 songs were submitted by songwriters worldwide and a jury panel together with Gor Sujyan selected four songs to proceed to the national final, which took place on 2 March 2013 at the AMPTV studios in Yerevan, hosted by Gohar Gasparyan and Avet Barseghyan.
 The show was broadcast on Armenia 1 as well as online via the broadcaster's website 1tv.am and the official Eurovision Song Contest website eurovision.tv.
-All four competing songs were performed by Gor Sujyan and the winning song, "Lonely Planet", was selected by the 50/50 combination of votes from a five-member professional jury and a public vote.
+All four competing songs were performed by Gor Sujyan and Dorians and the winning song, "Lonely Planet", was selected by the 50/50 combination of votes from a five-member professional jury and a public televote.
 The jury consisted of Sergey Smbatyan (conductor and director of State Youth Orchestra of Armenia), Sona (singer), Erik Antaranyan (television host), Gevorg Hakobyan (opera singer) and Karen Kazaryan (producer).
-In addition to the performances of the competing songs, the interval acts featured Armenian 2012 Junior Eurovision entrants Compass Band with "Sweetie Baby", Georgian 2013 Eurovision entrants Nodi Tatishvili and Sophie Gelovani with "Waterfall", and Maltese 2013 Eurovision entrant Gianluca Bezzina with "Tomorrow".
+In addition to the performances of the competing songs, the interval acts featured Armenian 2012 Junior Eurovision entrants Compass Band with "Sweetie Baby", Georgian 2013 Eurovision entrants Nodi Tatishvili and Sophie Gelovani with "Waterfall" and Maltese 2013 Eurovision entrant Gianluca Bezzina with "Tomorrow".

 Preparation

-Following the Armenian national final, Gor Sujyan announced that he would perform at the Eurovision Song Contest together with the other members of Dorians, which also accompanied the singer during the national final.
-The band filmed the official video for "Lonely Planet", which was directed by Suren Tadevosyan and was released on 18 March 2013.
+Following the Armenian national final, Gor Sujyan announced that he would perform at the Eurovision Song Contest as part of Dorians; the other members of the band also accompanied the singer during the national final.
+The band later filmed the official video for "Lonely Planet", which was directed by Suren Tadevosyan and was released on 18 March 2013.